nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Data persistence**: data provided by the user can be saved and updated to the hard drive, and can also be loaded once system is booted up again
+* **Data archiving**: the process of moving data that is no longer actively used to a specified directory for long-term retention.

 *{More to be added, if necessary}*